CREATE opportunities for visual artists at all career stages

 COMMISSIONED EXHIBITIONS/RESIDENCIES

-We create opportunities for visual artists at all career stages by commissioning local, national and international artists to create new work through an open call process juried by artist board members.
+We create opportunities for visual artists at all career stages by commissioning local, national and international artists to create new work through an open call process juried by a constantly rotating panel of local and non-local past exhibiting artists and local curators.
 Locust Projects gives artists the time, space, and resources to create new work on a large scale without commercial pressures or limitations of traditional arts institutions.
-Out-of-town artists are supported with residencies allowing them to live nearby and work in Miami as long as needed to realize their projects.
-All artists are able to access the space 24/7 to work on their own schedules and terms.
-Powered by open-minded curators, artists, staff and housed in a flexible, industrial storefront space, we have the capability to support ambitious ideas, inviting experimentation and risk taking as part of a vital process for pushing one’s practice.
+Out-of-town artists are supported with residencies allowing them to live nearby and work in Miami to realize their projects.
+Artists have 24/7 access to work on their own schedules and terms.
+Powered by open-minded curators, artists, staff and housed in a flexible, former warehouse, we have the capability to support ambitious ideas, inviting experimentation and risk taking as part of a vital process for pushing one’s practice.

 SUMMER ART INTENSIVES FOR TEENS